kailash-manasarovar/statement/docs/timeline/2023/june.md

 - I couldn't believe at that time that such behavior could be considered normal, and protected by the school board, as I understand it is now.
 - I'm also stubborn and deeply against injustices of all kinds.
 - Moreover, my child sexual abuse history has made me utterly intolerant of child abuse in any form and I knew very well that if Domingo and his associates were free to behave in such a way to an adult student, they would most definitely be doing the same to minors.
-- I remembered many concerning incidents at the conservatory and with Domingo that became more horribly meaningful after my experience at the hands of teachers and staff.
+- I remembered many concerning incidents at the conservatory, and with Domingo, that became more horribly meaningful after my experience at the hands of teachers and staff.
 - I also knew that if I backed down and ran away, the evil would just grow.
-- I had no idea that running away was not what they really wanted, although from the conservatory studies yes.
+- I had no idea that running away was not what they really wanted, although from my conservatory studies yes.
 - I had no idea that [trumpet teacher number three](../../crimes/protagonists/vidal-sastre.md#an-unknown-man-i-may-have-a-picture-of) *had* been waiting for me at [Alicante airport](#sunday-18th-june-alicante-airport) the night before with deeply malevolent intentions.
 - It's still unclear how many teachers and staff knew about the voyeurism, poisoning, drugging, and spy-cam porn; sadly my experience, which was yet to worsen, suggests that the whole town of Dénia is aware of what's going on at the conservatory and elsewhere in the region.
 - I still think I'm dealing with a bunch of silly boys; not an international crime gang that makes billions on criminal porn genres.